 Become a Clubhouse Member

 Membership is free and for life for any adult living with a mental illness in the Greater Victoria area.
 Once an individual becomes a member, they can return to the Clubhouse after any length of absence.
+The best way to know if the Clubhouse feels like a good fit for you, is to come visit!
+Please use our online form to book a tour, or contact us directly.

 Come Visit!